didi/pile.js/.github/CONTRIBUTING.md

 Before sending pull request to this project, please read and follow guidelines below.

 1. Branch: We only accept pull request on `dev` branch.
-2. Coding style: Follow the coding style used in cube-ui.
+2. Coding style: Follow the coding style used in jimu-mobile.
 3. Commit message: Use English and be aware of your spell.
 4. Test: Make sure to test your code.